jadeforrest/blog/content/posts/2023-06-22--fast-agile/index.md

 Self-organization also allows people to deal with painful aspects of work that may not get attention in other companies.
 For example, if the test suite is terrible, someone can step forward to lead a team fixing that issue.
 It’s perfectly reasonable to do work that isn’t explicitly a business priority.
 But it’s in the open, and others have to join in for it to happen.
 This can help avoid feeling like you’re in a [feature factory](https://cutle.fish/blog/12-signs-youre-working-in-a-feature-factory).

 Finally, you’re able to choose the people you work with every day.
 When I’ve seen self-organizing teams in the past, this was an unexpected benefit: people chose to work with people they wanted to work with.
 And those teams were much stronger than I expected.

+The thing this all would be balanced against is any new pains people would experience with FAST.
+One challenge might be with informal power dynamics, or potential politics.

 ## Many environments are incompatible with FAST